Gradius III (Arcade)

-A whole mess of crystals.
-Similar, less-detailed crystals appear in Gradius II's third stage as destructible objects.
-At one point in development, the Crystal Maze might have been more closely based on the Gradius II's Crystal stage.
+A whole mess of non-cubical crystals.
+Similar, less-detailed crystals appear in Stage 3 of Gradius II as destructible objects.
+At one point in development, the Crystal Maze might have been more closely based on Gradius II's Crystal stage.

-The ships from the first Gradius and Salamander are in the ROM.
-The Gradius ship uses the default ship palette, while the Salamander ship actually has a custom palette loading during the Salamander stage (Palette 16) that's not used by any other object in the game.
+The ships from the first Gradius and Salamander/Life Force are in the ROM.
+The Gradius ship uses the default ship palette, while the Salamander ship actually has a custom palette loading during the Salamander stage (palette 16) that's not used by any other object in the game.

-It's plausible that in the Gradius and Salamander stages, those ships would be used in place of the standard Vic Viper design.
+It's plausible that in the Gradius and Salamander stages, those ships would be used in place of this game's standard Vic Viper design.
 It would certainly explain why the player loses all of their power-ups after being transported to either stage.

 The volcanic rocks used in the first Gradius games.
 Uses palette 1B in the Gradius stage which, again, isn't used by any other object.
 The developers might have originally planned to keep the volcanic eruption that prefaced the Big Core boss fight in the original game.

 Small and large blue plasma balls in the same style as the energy balls shot out by Bacterion at the end of the game.
-It's possible that he was mean to actually attack the player, but given the history of Gradius games' final bosses being completely ineffectual, this was likely meant to be used by some other boss.
+It's possible that he was mean to actually attack the player, but given the history of Gradius games' final bosses being completely ineffectual, these could've also been meant for another purpose.

 In the previous international releases of Gradius and Gradius II, as well as the Japanese Life Force, the "Option" power-up was renamed to "Multiple".
 Since this game was never released in Europe or North America, this graphic was never used.
 Oddly enough though, this game's announcer always only says Multiple when selecting the power-up.

 This lion enemy is used in Stage 1, the Desert level.
 However, Stage 7, the Fire stage, has an unused palette that matches up with the lion design perfectly.
 Considering that the dragon enemy is used in both Stage 1 and Stage 7, they might have planned to reuse this enemy as well.

 While the Crystal Maze stage in the final game only uses blue crystals cubes (seen on the bottom right), there are palettes for at least four other colors: green, purple, yellow, and gray.
 The cubes on the left are the sprite-based cubes, while the cubes on the right are the tile-based cubes.

 The small vines that the Choking Weed sucks up actually use the wrong palette!
 Palette 1D is used by the Choking Weed's bulb, while palette 1E is totally unused in-game and fits the vine graphic a lot better.